Lqxness/lcp-r-index/README.md

 make install PREFIX=$(HOME)/.local
 ```

-Make sure all your installed libraries' paths are configured.
+Ensure all your installed libraries' paths are configured.

 ### Build Project